 - C. Dispute Resolution.
 In recognition of the government-to-government relationship of the Tribe and State, the parties shall make their best efforts to resolve disputes by good faith negotiations whenever possible.
 Therefore, without prejudice to the right of either party to seek injunctive relief against the other, when circumstances require such immediate relief, the parties hereby establish a method of non-judicial dispute resolution in order to foster a spirit of cooperation and efficiency in the administration and monitoring of performance and compliance by each other with the terms, provisions and conditions of this Compact.
 Unless other procedures and time frames are elsewhere set forth in this Compact, then and in the event of a dispute or disagreement between the parties regarding the implementation and compliance with referenced provisions of this Compact or otherwise by mutual agreement of the parties, disputes shall be resolved as follows: - 1.
 Either party shall give the other, as soon as possible after the event giving rise to the concern, a written notice setting forth the issues to be resolved; - 2.
-The parties shall meet and confer in a good faith attempt to resolve the dispute through negotiation not later than ten (10) days from receipt of the notice; - 3.
-If the dispute is not resolved to the satisfaction of either party within twenty (20) days of the first meeting, then either party may seek and cause to have the dispute resolved by and in accordance with the policies and procedures of the Commercial Rules of Arbitration of the American Arbitration Association, unless the parties agree to use a different service, at sites which alternate between the Tribe's administrative offices and the State Gaming Agency or Commission offices after each arbitration dispute, i.e., the first arbitration dispute, until completed, shall be held at the Tribe's administrative offices; the next arbitration dispute, until completed, shall be held at the State Gaming Agency or Washington Horse Racing Commission offices; and so forth. - 4.
+The parties shall meet and confer in a good faith attempt to resolve the dispute through discussion and negotiation not later than ten (10) days from receipt of the notice; - 3.
+If the dispute is not resolved to the satisfaction of either party within twenty (20) days of the first meeting, then either party may seek and cause to have the dispute resolved by and in accordance with the policies and procedures of the Commercial Rules of Arbitration of the American Arbitration Association, unless the parties agree to use a different service, at sites which alternate between the Sauk-Suiattle Indian Reservation and the State Gaming Agency or Commission offices after each arbitration dispute, i.e., the first arbitration dispute, until completed, shall be held on the Sauk-Suiattle Indian Reservation; the next arbitration dispute, until completed, shall be held at the State Gaming Agency or Washington Horse Racing Commission offices; and so forth. - 4.
 The arbitration, unless another date is stipulated to by the parties, shall occur no later than fourteen (14) days from the date an arbitrator is named. - 5.
 The decision of the arbitrator shall be final and unappealable. - 6.
 Nothing in this Section shall be construed to waive, limit or restrict any remedy which is otherwise available to either party to enforce or resolve disputes concerning the provisions of this Compact.
 Nor shall this Section be construed to preclude, limit or restrict the ability of the parties to pursue, by mutual agreement, alternative methods of dispute resolution, including but not limited to mediation or utilization of a technical advisor to the Tribal and State Gaming Agencies; provided that neither party is under any obligation to agree to such alternative method of dispute resolution.
+The parties agree that the favored method or resolving differences is for the State and Tribal Gaming Agencies to meet and confer in good faith regarding the issues in dispute and attempt to resolve disputes through their joint working relationship.